Prevent Hydrates and Downtime this Winter

 Vanblend Hydrate Breaker – E is a liquid blend of alcohols, solvents, glycols and ethers.
 Vanblend Hydrate Breaker – E is designed to prevent ice blockage and to remove ice from gas transmission lines.

 For blockages in large transmission lines (18” and over), add one 205 Litre drum of Vanblend Hydrate Breaker – E or enough to remove the ice.
 Any lines under 18”, add 10 litres of De-Icing Fluid per kilometer of gas line under 15 P.S.I.

 Learn More with our Methanol and Hydrates Seminars

 Learn more about these important areas of your business from our expert technical team.
 We will work with you to schedule one of our seminars at a time and location that works for your team.

 Methanol Safe Handling Seminar

-Beginning with a quick overview of where Univar’s methanol comes from this presentation quickly gets into an important review of the TDG, WHMIS, and MSDS information on methanol.
+Beginning with a quick overview of where Univar Solution’s methanol comes from this presentation quickly gets into an important review of the TDG, WHMIS, and MSDS information on methanol.
 The importance of bonding and grounding are discussed as well as ways to minimize exposure when handling methanol.
-It also includes a reminder of how important safety is by highlighting real life incidents that have occurred in the oil and gas industry with methanol.
+It also includes a reminder of how important safety is by highlighting real-life incidents that have occurred in the oil and gas industry with methanol.

 This seminar covers the composition and structure of hydrates as well as the use of charts to estimate hydrate formation conditions.
 Options for hydrate inhibition are also covered and precautionary notes on the thawing of hydrates.